 While in reset, the BKGD/MS pin functions as a mode select pin.
 Immediately after reset rises the pin functions as the background pin and can be used for background debug communication.
-While functioning as a background/mode select pin, the pin includes an internal pullup device, input hysteresis, a standard output driver, and no output slew rate control.
+While functioning as a background/mode select pin, the pin includes an internal pullup device, input hysteresis, and no output slew rate control.
+When the pin functions as a background pin, it includes a high current output driver.
+When the pin functions as a mode select pin it is input only, and therefore does not include a standard output driver.